2pisoftware/cmfive-core/README.md

 |user   | User     |
 |task_group_member|TaskGroupMember|

-Thsi conversion is done automatically by Cmfive, but you can override this by setting by adding the static propery "$\_db_table" to your DbObject and setting it to the name of the responsible table.
+This conversion is done automatically by Cmfive, but you can override this by setting by adding the static propery "$\_db_table" to your DbObject and setting it to the name of the responsible table.

 The models folder can also store Service classes, called "DbService".
 These classes provide a global interface to your module via the Web class.
 Generally, each module has at least one, named after the module itself, e.g. if your module was called "music":
 ```php